 1.1 Morphological measurements

 To measure body and foreleg sizes of Drosophila prolongata males, individuals were first euthanised by freezing at –20°C, thawed, and their left foreleg was removed under a stereomicroscope.
 The body was mounted on its right side and the foreleg on separate microscope slides using instant adhesive (Pattex® Henkel AG & Co., Düsseldorf, Germany).
 The foreleg and body were photographed using a camera setup mounted on a Zeiss stereomicroscope (Carl Zeiss Microscopy GmbH, Jena, Germany).
 From these photographs, we measured foreleg femur length and width, foreleg tibia length, first tarsal segment length, and thorax length (distance from the tip of the scutellum and the base of the head) using ImageJ version 1.53h (https://imagej.net).
 Thorax length is a widely used proxy of body size in drosophilids (Rohner et al. 2018).
+We note that adult body size does not vary with age as it is fixed at the end of the larval development, as in any other holometabolous insects (Hanna et al. 2023).

 1.2 Details of statistical analyses

-We first assessed the variability of morphological traits by calculating the coefficient of variation (CV) for each trait, which provides a standardised, dimensionless measure of variability that is comparable across traits (Houle 1992; Dochtermann and Royauté 2019; Royauté and Dochtermann 2021).
-We also estimated pairwise Pearson’s correlations among morphological traits and a repeated measures correlation between territoriality and aggressiveness (Bakdash and Marusich, 2017).
-All foreleg traits were highly positively correlated but were only weakly correlated with thorax length (Figure S2).
+In addition to assessing trait variability (see Methods in the main text), we estimated pairwise Pearson’s correlations among morphological traits and a repeated measures correlation between territoriality and aggressiveness (Bakdash and Marusich, 2017).
+All foreleg traits were highly positively correlated but were only weakly correlated with thorax length (Figure S1).
 Thus, to avoid collinearity among fixed effects in linear mixed models, we conducted subsequent analyses using tibia length as a measure of foreleg size and thorax length as a measure of body size.
+Selecting tibia length as a surrogate for foreleg size was based on the results of a principal component analysis (PCA) revealing that the primary axis of morphological variation among individuals corresponded mainly to variation in tibia length (Table S1).
 Behavioural traits were not significantly correlated (see Results: Morphological and behavioural variation) and were therefore analysed as independent variables.
+This is also justify given that the two traits are functionally distinct.
+Territorial success can arise from direct aggression or be established without contact, through threat displays or other visual cues of competitive ability (e.g. body size).
+In contrast, aggressiveness reflects a behavioural tendency not always linked to competitive ability: small males often fight intensely against size-matched rivals, whereas large males may show little aggression when facing smaller opponents.
+Yet, large males typically achieve higher resource occupancy (De Nardo et al. 2025).